 - What hybrid work is

-- The benefits of hybrid work
+- The main benefits

-- How to make hybrid work successful
+- How to make it successful

 In a well-designed hybrid workplace: